Comfy-Org/publish-node-action/README.md

 ### Publish when pyproject.toml changes

-The easiest way to publish custom node versions is to create this Github Actions workflow that runs everytime `pyproject.toml` changes.
-When you want to publish a new version, simply go and update the version field to the next version and commit it to main.
+The easiest way to publish custom node versions is to use this Github Actions workflow that runs everytime `pyproject.toml` changes.
+When you want to publish a new version, simply go and update the version field to the next version.

 ```yaml
 name: "Publish to Comfy registry"